27 Jan How often should landlords have EICR?

 EICR for landlords – the legal requirement

-Although an EICR Report in itself is not a legal requirement, landlords have a duty of care to their tenants under The Landlords and Tenants Act 1985.
+Although at the moment an EICR Report in itself is not a legal requirement a bill is going through parliament to rectify this, landlords have a duty of care to their tenants under The Landlords and Tenants Act 1985.
 This includes making sure the electrics in a rented property are safe at the beginning of a tenancy and maintained in a safe condition throughout.

 Carrying out an EICR Test regularly will ensure reasonable measures have been taken to comply with the Act.